Armed Forces Radiobiology Research Institute (AFRRI)

 National Cancer Institute (NCI)

-In 1937, Congress appropriated funds to create the National Cancer Institute (NCI).
 It is the mission of NCI to address research and training needs for the cause, diagnosis and treatment of cancer.
 NCI has been a key funding source for Humanetics’ preclinical and clinical studies for BIO 300 in the areas of lung and prostate cancer.
-NCI is intensely interested in developing both radioprotectants and radiosensitizers to improve the standard of care in solid tumor cancer treatments.
+NCI is intensely interested in developing both radioprotectants and radiosensitizers to improve the treatment of solid tumors.
 Humanetics has been working with NCI under various grants and contracts since 2012.
 To learn more about NCI, click here.

 Biomedical Advanced Research and Development Authority (BARDA)